 API keys + auth

 ClickStream uses API keys scoped to a single tenant (clientId).
-Public site keys collect events and read per-visitor Signals snapshots from approved domains.
-Tenant-wide live streams use short-lived dashboard/server tokens so a key copied from website code cannot read live visitor activity.
+Public website keys collect events and read per-visitor Signals snapshots from approved domains.
+Tenant-wide live streams use short-lived, dashboard-minted stream tokens instead, so a key copied out of website source cannot read live visitor activity.

 Key format